carbon-language/carbon-lang/flang/documentation/Calls.md

 copying, finalization, and I/O of type instances).
 Each overridable type-bound procedure in the type corresponds to an index into this table.

-### Host association linkage
+### Host instance linkage

-Calls to dummy procedures and procedure pointers that resolve to internal procedures need to pass an additional argument that addresses on block of storage in the stack frame of the their host subprogram that was active at the time they were passed as an actual argument or associated with a procedure pointer.
+Calls to dummy procedures and procedure pointers that resolve to internal procedures need to pass an additional "host instance" argument that addresses a block of storage in the stack frame of the their host subprogram that was active at the time they were passed as an actual argument or associated with a procedure pointer.
 This is similar to a static link in implementations of programming